 DWR administers the waters of the state and Colorado's water sharing agreements with other states.
 Surface and groundwater are recognized as being connected, such that pumping groundwater in most locations has a depletive effect on surface water.
 Water administration is the enforcement of the priority system of water rights, which includes curtailment of junior water rights that are not in priority and not operating in accordance with Augmentation Plans or administrative approvals.

 In order to control water effectively, a satellite monitoring system of gages on lakes, reservoirs, rivers, and streams has been set up throughout the state.
 Colorado Decision Support System (CDSS) Data and Tools provide a wealth of surface water administration information including streamflows, diversions, and call data.

 - Water Education Colorado (Guides to Water Law, Groundwater, Transmountain Diversions, & Where your Water Comes From)

-The State Engineer is conducting stakeholder meetings in October to receive input on drafting rules regarding requirements for measurement of water diversions in Water Division 6.
-To provide questions or comments on the Rulemaking, please email Mike.Sullivan@state.
+The State Engineer conducted five additional stakeholder meetings in June and July 2022 (four in-person and one virtual) to receive input on the rules regarding requirements for measurement and recording of water diversions in Water Division 6.
+The public may continue to provide questions or comments on the Rulemaking, by emailing Mike.Sullivan@state.